adi-bishtt/adi-bishtt/README.md

-# Hi there, I'm Aditya Bisht 👋
+# Hi , I'm Aditya Bisht 👋

 17-year-old web developer in the making.
 Yeah, I can be lazy sometimes, but I’m ambitious and always learning.
 Currently diving deep into **JavaScript**, with **React** coming soon!